tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   )
   ```

-Continue to the Amazon Lex console, test the bot to validate the changes made on Lambda; you should see a dialogue as follows.
+Continue to the Amazon Lex console.
+Test the bot to validate the changes made on Lambda; you should see a dialogue as follows:

 ![Extended Crypto Converter demo](Images/crypto_converter_extended.gif)

-Open the lesson slides, move to the slide entitled "Deploying Amazon Lex Bots" and highlight the following:
+Open the lesson slides, and go to the slide titled "Deploying Amazon Lex Bots."
+Highlight the following:

-* Once you create your bot in Amazon Lex, you may want to put it into action and have it talking with your potential users.
+* Once you create your bot in Amazon Lex, you may want to put it into action and have it talk with your potential users.

-* You have two options to deploy your Amazon Lex bot into a productive environment to interact with potential users; you can deploy your Amazon Lex bot in mobile applications or via messaging platforms.
+* You have two options to deploy your Amazon Lex bot into a productive environment to interact with potential users; you can deploy your Amazon Lex bot in mobile applications, or via messaging platforms.

 * To integrate your bot with mobile applications, you can use the AWS SDK or the AWS Mobile Hub service.

-* Amazon Lex provides four built-in channels to deploy your bot in messaging platforms.
-Using these channels, you can deploy your bot in Slack, Facebook Messenger, Kik, or Twilio SMS.
+* Amazon Lex provides four built-in channels to deploy your bot in messaging platforms—Slack, Facebook Messenger, Kik, or Twilio SMS.

 Slack out to students the [Amazon Lex deployment guide](https://docs.aws.amazon.com/lex/latest/dg/examples.html), and encourage them to try any of these deployment options by themselves.

-Answer any reminder question before moving forward.
+Answer any questions before moving on.

 ---